-US Sailing will pilot an exciting new format this year that benefits not only the sailors but also the coaches and instructors.
-Expanded education will be offered for race managers, volunteers and parents as well.
+In 2014, US Sailing piloted an exciting new format that benefited not only the sailors but also the coaches and instructors.
+Expanded education was offered for race managers, volunteers and parents as well.
 The new theme is education – building the skills of sailors, broadening the curriculum for program directors, coaches and instructors and expanding the expertise of local race managers and volunteers.
-Two pilot events will test the new format: NBYA Junior Race Week and Rochester (NY) Junior Olympic Festival.
+Two successful pilot events were run in 2014 (Narraganset Bay & Rochester).
+Three more will be added in 2015.

 Objectives of the New Model

 - Run a high quality, regional youth clinic and regatta concurrently.

 - Provide an expanded learning opportunity for sailors, race managers and volunteers.

 - Provide coaches and instructors a professional development opportunity — to be mentored by high level master coaches.

 - Improve the overall quality of sailors, coaches and volunteers.